 (!)
 Before creating the initial backup, please check with your backup service provider for availability, terms, and procedure.

 - Select the machine to back up and start creating a new backup plan.
 It is not possible to create initial seeding backup to the existing backup plan, you need to create a new backup plan.

-- Select data to back up, backup destination and schedule.
+- Select the data to back up and schedule.

-- On the Backup options screen, select Use initial seeding:
+- On the Backup options screen, select Use Physical Data Shipping:

-- Select the destination for initial seeding backup, it could be either local or network folder.
+- Select the destination for the initial backup, it could be either local or network folder.

 - Apply the backup plan and run it.